logankoester/xrefreshpro-web/index.md

         </div>
         <div class="tf-highlight-content">
             <h3>Build Integration</h3>
-            <p>Run any command before refreshing the browser, such as regenerating
+            <p>Run any command before refreshing, such as regenerating
             the HTML from a template.</p>
             <div class="tf-more"><a href="/show-system-files">read more</a></div>
         </div>